-It's simple, really.
-Don't try to game the system or "beat" Google, produce quality content on a consistent basis and follow SEO fundamentals, which include putting your keyword in your:
+Don't try to game the system or "beat" Google, produce quality content on a consistent basis, and follow SEO fundamentals, which include putting your keyword in your:

 The Ultimate SEO Playbook: 10 Critical Plays Every Entrepreneur Must Know

-And more often than not, these seemingly simple tricks to up your SEo game play a dangerous hand and run the risk of hurting your reputation.
+And more often than not, these seemingly simple tricks to up your SEO game are actually a dangerous practice and run the risk of hurting your reputation.

-In this ultimate guide to understanding and using SEO correctly, I cover information you must know to increase your search engine ranking, repair any damage to your online reputation and stay abreast of the latest SEO changes.
+In this video tutorial below on understanding and using SEO correctly, I cover information you must know to increase your search engine ranking, repair any damage to your online reputation and stay abreast of the latest SEO changes.

-In this easy-to-understand talk you'll learn how to differentiate between white hat and black hat SEO strategy, why localized SEO matters, the importance of keeping your reputation spic and span, and simple steps that you can take o improve your search engine ranking.
+You'll also learn how to differentiate between white hat and black hat SEO strategy, why localized SEO matters, the importance of keeping your reputation spic and span, and simple steps that you can take to improve your search engine ranking.